Benjamin Gelb has cared out a niche with his entrepreneur start-up.

-Based in Boston, Benjamin is the founder and CEO of jobgator.io, a website that scans job seekers’ resumes along with job descriptions and helps users fix their resume by suggesting key word changes.
+He is founder and CEO of jobgator.io, a website that scans job seekers’ resumes along with job descriptions and helps users fix their resume by suggesting key word changes.

-The process is designed to help job seekers navigate applicant tracking software (APS) so that they can improve their changes of landing an interview.
+Benjamin Gelb’s business helps job seekers navigate applicant tracking software (APS) so they can improve their changes of landing an interview.

 Launched in late 2017, Jobgator is completely free to use, and the company is implementing a longer-term monetization strategy.

-In a couple of your LinkedIn videos about Jobgator.io, you speak quite passionately about how difficult it is to find the right job and the frustrations that affect our enjoyment of work.
-Were these the things that inspired you to create jobgator.io?
+In a couple of your LinkedIn videos about Jobgator.io, you speak quite passionately about how difficult it is to find the right job.
+Was this the thing that inspired you to create jobgator.io?
 Or was the motivation more around a desire to be an entrepreneur?

 I wasn’t so happy with my first job, and decided I needed a change.
-I began to search for jobs and apply, and despite having solid first-job experience at a reputable and well-known company, I couldn’t get a single interview.
+I began to search for jobs and apply,.
+But despite having solid first-job experience at a reputable and well-known company, I couldn’t get a single interview.

-I tried everything.
-I updated my resume, networked feverishly, and reached out to people who worked at the companies I was applying to.
+I tried everything – updated my resume, networked feverishly, and reached out to people who worked at the companies I was applying to.
 It really started to bother me that I wasn’t getting any interviews, and so I figured I must not be the only one facing this problem.

 After a quick internet search, I found that indeed, I wasn’t the only one facing this problem.
-I quickly found that the reason I wasn’t receiving interviews was due to applicant tracking systems used by recruiters that were automatically filtering me out because I did not have the right keywords in my resume.
+I quickly found that the reason I wasn’t receiving interviews was due to applicant tracking systems (ATS) used by recruiters.
+These systems were automatically filtering me out because I did not have the right keywords in my resume.

 What were the right keywords?
 A few articles on various forums suggested I use wordcloud to see which words were keywords from the job description, and then include those in my resume.
-Despite being tedious and laborious, I started to do this, and began to get interviews (five requests for interviews in one day!).
+Despite it being tedious and laborious, I inserted keywords, and began getting interviews.
+Five requests for interviews arrived in one day!

-It still took me significant time to go to wordcloud and see which words to include, and then not all of the words were genuine keywords or skills, so it wasn’t always accurate.
+It still took me significant time to go to wordcloud and see which words to include.
+Not all of the words were genuine keywords or skills, so it wasn’t always accurate.

 So in effect, the idea for jobgator.io come from your experience?